cloud-gov/cg-site/content/docs/ops/design/secrets.md

 you're deploying to requires you to deploy CredHub manually using established `operations` and `variables` files that leverage BOSH interpolate.

-Ensure that you are creating a database with `rds.force_ssl` in its parameter group and that you are deploying CredHub with `datastorage.require_tls` set to `true` and `datastorage.tls_ca` set to the RDS certificates used for TLS.

 ### Generating import file

 To ease the import of secrets into a fresh deployment of CredHub, take the